josephlhall/draft-hall-iasa2-struct/draft-hall-iasa2-struct.md

 This document defines a problem statement and a set of goals for the IASA 2.0 effort in terms of an abstract administrative structure, called IETFAdminOrg (or IAO).
-Then, it discusses four possible legal structures of IETFAdminOrg and describes specifically how the LLC model (what this document refers to as Option 3) addresses the goals.
+Then, it discusses four possible legal structures of IAO and describes specifically how the LLC model (what this document refers to as Option 3) addresses the goals.
 In no case does IAO have anything to do with defining, changing, or operating the IETF's